 Biggest Foreclosure Cleanout Dont’sBefore we get into those issues, let’s first address what you shouldn’t do.
 First of all, you shouldn’t try to tackle it all on your own.
 It will just take too much labor and it’s worthwhile to have a crew do it for you.
-Although it’s tempting to go the DIY route, you’ll find it much more easy to bring in a team and get it done right away.
+Although it’s tempting to go the DIY route, you’ll find it much easier to bring in a team and get it done right away.

 The most important thing to understand before jumping into the foreclosure market is that these properties were given up by owners who couldn’t afford the payments anymore.
 In these cases, the house is often poorly maintained – after all, if the owner can’t make the payments, he or she is likely falling behind on paying for regular upkeep as well.
 In addition, some people who are forced into foreclosure are embittered by their situations and take out their frustrations on their home before the bank repossesses.
 This often involves removing appliances and fixtures, and sometimes even outright vandalism. —Investopedia.comAlso, you shouldn’t just gut the house without an actionable plan.
 Sure, you might convince yourself that it’s something you can handle, but that’s just not the case.
 Talk to any experienced contractor and they tell you a plan and budget is the most important factor to finding success.